tedvankessel/udacity-data-pipelines-with-airflow/README.md

 ![example_DAG](./image_data/Example_DAG.png)

-## Prerequisites and Rubric elements
+## Rubric elements

+The following sections go through each rubric item and provide evidence of it's being done.

+### Rubric item: Prerequisites
 The following prerequisites were satisfied from the earlier lessons and were used
 project: